cambiotraining/sars-cov-2-genomics/index.md

 - Assess the quality of the consensus sequences and identify high-quality sequences suitable for downstream analyses and submission to public databases.
 - Assign sequences to lineages and variants using `pangolin` and `nextclade`.
 - Interactively explore data and produce visualisations using _Nextstrain_ tools.
-- Produce basic phylogenetic trees using _FastTree_ and place sequences in the global phylogeny using _Usher_.
-- Manage and install bioinformatics software using _Conda_ and set up _Nextflow_ pipelines from scratch.
+- Manage and install bioinformatics software using _Conda_ and set up _Nextflow_ workflows.

 ## Target Audience